It's 'not as bad as Shaw Road,' but watch out for this detour in Sumner starting Tuesday

 Branks BBQ & Catering, Subway and other businesses along 24th Street will be open during the closure.

 The city is also repaving 142nd Street between the Tacoma Street Bridge and state Route 167 with asphalt.
-Road work began in April and is expected to continue through July.
+Road work began in April and is almost complete.

 Funding for the two projects includes $750,000 from the city’s preservation fund and a $4.7 million grant from the National Highway Freight System.
 It’s estimated that 6,000 of the 18,000 vehicles using the roads every day are semi trucks.